voidwyrm-2/TheMonks/README.md

 DISCLAIMER: I will only ever post mods on the Steam workshop(or in the case of Minecraft mods, CurseForge;
-and in the case of something like Slime Rancher, Nexus Mods.) if you need a non-workshop release then @me on the Rain World discord in the [insert channel here].
+and in the case of something like Slime Rancher, Nexus Mods.) if you need a non-workshop release then make an issue and I'll respond when I see it
-I if see it and you use the magic word “please” I will give it to you(this is not sarcasm).

 Credits:
 credit to Deathpits for being awesome and helping an idiot like me,